 Established in 2014, The Carrbridge Centre was created to be the successor body of Woodchurch Community Centre Joint Management Board (JMC).

 Circa 2008 the Woodchurch Centre was due to be demolished to give way for new developments in the area.
 Local community members, galvanised by the JMC and the help of local MP Stephen Hesford, managed to campaign and save the centre which later became part of the Asset Transfer programme gifting the building to Magenta Housing on the condition they lease it to the community on a peppercorn rent.
 It was at this point Carrbridge Centre Ltd was established to succeed the old JMC and take over the newly refurbished centre.

 Operating in one of the most deprived areas in the UK, staff and board members are aware of the challenges they face: these, combined with reduced funding and government cutbacks, add to the pressures of maintaining a building, providing services and, more importantly, meeting local need and addressing those important issues that rank the area in the 2% most deprived.

 It is for these reasons the Board is clear on the skill sets required from staff, volunteers and board members that will achieve such a challenging task.
 It is confident of current commitments and wishes to develop the Centre, staff, volunteers and services to achieve all that is detailed in the following plan.

-The Board, although newly formed in 2016, is aware of the challenges it faces over the coming years and will be using its business plan as a basis for its delivery of services and offer of resources.
+The Board is aware of the challenges it faces over the coming years and will be using its business plan as a basis for its delivery of services and offer of resources.